 Good vs Bad concentration.
-We repeatedly come back to the issue of determining whether observed trends in indicators of market power are good or bad for productivity.
+We will repeatedly come back to the issue of determining whether observed trends in indicators of market power are good or bad for productivity.
 Covarrubias et al. (2020) summarize two opposite views as follows.
 On the one hand, it is possible that thanks to "technology", more productive firms are getting a greater and greater market share.
 This can be because consumers are becoming price elastic (perhaps because online shopping makes price comparison easier), so lower cost firms take on larger market shares (Autor et al. 2020), or this could be because there exist increasing returns to scale, so larger firms keep growing and becoming more efficient.
 In this last case, productivity dispersion also increases.
 On the other hand, it is possible that successful firms are increasingly able to erect barriers to entry and extract rents, perhaps thanks to lobbying and regulation (Philippon 2019).
 Covarrubias et al. (2020) list the opposite predictions of each theory, and conclude that while there may have been some "good" concentration in the 1990's, as is often reported for the positive productivity effects of consolidation in the retail trade industry, for the last 15 years the data suggest that concentration is "bad": most strikingly, they find that exit rates have not increased, the cross-sectional correlation of changes in concentration and TFP growth is negative, and investment rates have declined.
-Still, one piece of empirical evidence submitted by Autor et al. (2020) in support of their theory is hard to ignore: when looking at firms within an industry, the change in the aggregate labor share is driven mostly by reallocation competition driving concentration into superstar firms rather than by a change in firm-level markups or labor shares.
+Still, one piece of empirical evidence submitted by Autor et al. (2020) in support of their theory is hard to ignore: when looking at firms within an industry, the change in the aggregate labor share is driven mostly by reallocation competition driving concentration into superstar firms - rather than by a change in firm-level markups or labor shares.

 We will discuss these issues below - for now, we note the reduced-form direct evidence for the US provided by Ganapati (2021), using administrative data.
-Using industry-level estimates of concentration based on US census data, he finds that concentration increases are positively correlated to productivity, estimating that a 10% increase in the market share of the largest four firms is linked to a 2% increase in labor productivity, and that this estimate is not lower (or reversed) in recent years.
+Using industry-level estimates of concentration based on US census data, he finds that concentration increases are positively correlated to productivity, and that the strength of the relationship is not lower (or reversed) in recent years.

-In summary, while there is clear evidence of an increase of concentration, the trend is less clear cut if as we consider local rather global markets, and appears smaller in Europe than the US.
+In summary, while there is evidence of an increase in concentration, the trend is less clear cut if we consider local rather global markets, and appears smaller in Europe than the US.
 In the US, there is a consensus that the increase in concentration has been associated with an increase in productivity during the 90's, but whether continued rising concentration has still been good after 2000 is a subject of debate.